IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingIntro.md

-There are several aspects of managing a VMware as a Service instance running on IBM Cloud.
-At a very high level, there are the management of the "on IBM Cloud" aspects of a VMwaaS instance and managing the a virtual data center (VDC) using VMware vCloud Director (vCloud Director).
+There are several aspects of managing a VMware as a Service (VMwaaS) instance running on IBM Cloud.
+At a very high level, there are the management of the "on IBM Cloud" aspects of a VMwaaS instance and managing the virtual data center (VDC) using VMware vCloud Director (vCloud Director).

 Using the IBM Cloud portal to manage aspects of the **site** and **VDC** is straight forward and includes tasks like:

 - adding and removing Provider Virtual Data Centers (PVDCs)
-- adding and removing clusters to an existing data center
+- adding and removing clusters to an existing PVDC
 - adding and removing hosts to a cluster
 - adding and removing storage to a cluster
 - adding and removing additional services
 - adding and removing VDCs

 Managing the VDC is done with the VMware vCloud Director web console which is accessible through the IBM Cloud portal.
+These tasks will be covered in the **Using VMwaaS** chapter.
 This aspect of management includes common VMware administrative tasks like:

 - adding and deleting networks, firewalls, VPNs, and network address translation (NAT) rules
 - adding and deleting virtual machines (VMs), virtual applications (vApps), and affinity rules